How to Pack Light for a Trip around the World

 Tips and Tricks

-When it comes to packing light, especially for such a trip, you will have to ensure that you have the correct items and a durable piece of equipment in which to carry your items.
+When it comes to packing light, especially for such a trip, Choosing the Best Travel Backpacks: A Step by Step guide says that you will have to ensure that you have the correct items and a durable piece of equipment in which to carry your items.

 For example, having a durable backpack that is big enough for what you need will help greatly.
 Having a backpack that has 30 to 40 liters of space is nice.
 Using a backpack is easier than using a suitcase because you can strap it on and it lets you be hands free, plus backpacks are more durable than suitcases, as well as lighter and can carry so much more.